aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-generation/managing-barcode-text/_index.md

 ### **NoWrap Mode for Caption**

-The [*NoWrap*]() property of class [*CaptionParameters*]() is intended to disable text line breaks in the case when a text string is too long to fit in a single line.
-When this property is set to "*True*", caption text is always displayed in a single line.
-The following barcode images show the difference in resulting barcode images in cases when the *NoWrap* property is initialized as *True* and *False*.
+The *setNoWrap* method of class [*CaptionParameters*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/CaptionParameters) is intended to disable text line breaks in the case when a text string is too long to fit in a single line.
+When this method is called passing the *True* value, caption text is always displayed in a single line.
+The following barcode images show the difference in resulting barcode images in cases when the *setNoWrap* method is called using *True* and *False* values.

 |<p align="center">**Caption Wrapping**</p>|<p align="center">**Is Set to *Wrap***</p>|<p align="center">**Is Set to *No Wrap***</p>|
 | :-: | :-: | :-: |